Is Vitamin D the best supplement you can use at this time?

 If there is no sun exposure, you need to ingest it through food, or supplementation.

-Unfortunately, it is difficult to get good values of this vitamin through diet.
+Unfortunately, it is difficult to achieve good values of this vitamin through food.

-Vitamin D fortified milk typically provides about 30 IU per 100 ml.
+Milk fortified with this Vitamin normally provides about 30 IU per 100 ml.

 The egg yolk?